Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                  - On Azure in hyper V, you can get the private ip address and then paste it into thte box where it asks for "provide a list of hyper V hosts"
                  - Then save and start **discovery** - this will discover all the VMs in the hyper V through the assessment VM
             - Next from the Azure account you will then be able to navigate to **Azure Migrate** and in **Servers**.
 You can then see **Server Assessment** results.
 The server discovered will the server on which the server assessment tool is running
+                - When you will see the name of the assessment machines.
+Any other guest machines on the hyper VM will also be detected if present
+                - You can then generate an assessment by clicking **Assess Servers**

     - So the ultramini summary is as follows:
         - Create Hyper V